4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 Command output: total 0 drwx------.
 4 earth earth 141 Oct 13 00:23 earth
 ```

 So there is a user with nickname "earth".
-His home directory has correct permission (as expected), so we can't access anything in it.
+His home directory has correct permissions (as expected), so we can't access anything in it.

 Apache surely has access to the public html directories.
 Let's try it.